eCyclops/foundryvtt-fgg/README.md

 All the features you need to play For Gold & Glory or the 2nd Edition of the worlds most popular roleplaying game in Foundry VTT.

 ## Installation
-You can find this Foundry VTT game system within Foundry VTT in the system browser.
-You could also download the latest archive in the package folder, or use the manifest link below.\
+For the most up to date version of this system, please use the manifest link below.\
 https://gitlab.com/gmsshadow2/foundryvtt-fgg/-/raw/master/src/system.json

 ## License